Clifford D. Clark Diversity Fellowship

 For Applicants

-4. Graduate departments will review applications and make recommendations to the Graduate School for admission and Clark Fellowship funding.
-Applicants must be admitted to the program before they can be nominated for Clark Fellowships.
+4. Graduate departments will review applications and make recommendations to the Graduate School for Clark Fellowship funding.
+Applicants must be admitted to their degree program before they can be nominated for a Clark Fellowship.

 5. The Graduate School will review complete Clark Fellowship nominations.
-A complete nomination will contain the application essay as well as the nomination from the academic department.
-The Graduate School will notify the student awardees and graduate programs of the award between March 31 and April 30.
+A complete nomination will contain the Clark application essay as well as the nomination from the academic department.
+The Graduate School will notify the student awardees and graduate programs of the award between February 15th and April 15th.

 For Department Faculty and Staff

-1. Review Clark Fellowship applications within Slate and determine which applicants you will nominate for Clark Fellowships.
-Applicants must be admitted to the program before they can be nominated for Clark Fellowships.
+1. Applicants must be admitted to the program before they can be nominated for Clark Fellowships.

-2. Complete a Clifford D. Clark Diversity Fellowship for Graduate Students Nomination form for each applicant.
+2. Complete the online application form submitted to the Graduate Director from the applicant.
 The memorandum requires the graduate director to assess the nominee's strengths and weaknesses relative to the graduate program and specify a faculty advisor.
-If the nominee's application is weak in any area, the graduate director must specify how that weakness will be addressed.
+A mentorship plan for the Clark nominee must also be provided.

 NOTE FOR GRADUATE PROGRAMS REGARDING GRADUATE PROGRAM SUPPORT: